 About the event

-We proudly present the Earth Day Run April 19th at 10am.
+We proudly present Seattle's Earth Day Run April 17th .
 Come run or walk one of our many race distances and at the same time you can feel good about supporting the environment.
-This event takes action both locally and globally.
-Each finisher will receive a native sapling tree + an additional tree will be planted for you in our nations forests.
+Each finisher will receive a native sapling tree + an additional tree will be planted for each finisher we have.
 Over the years at our Earth Day events we have handed out thousands of trees that grow and sequester more and more carbon each year.
-Our featured non-profit for this event is the Mangrove Action Project which has been restoring mangroves and coastal environs around the globe for over 20 years at mangroveactionproject.org.
-On top of all that we will also be recycle running shoes you don't want anymore so don't forget to bring them so we can donate them to Africa.
+On top of all that we will also be recycling old running shoes so don't forget to bring them so we can donate them to Africa via the More Foundation Group.
 Tell your friends and come out for this great event!

 Different ways to plant your tree for Earth Day: